Areas of Practice

-George Mountis is a Partner and head of the firm’s litigation and dispute resolution department.
+George Mountis is the firm’s Co-Managing Partner and head of the firm’s litigation and dispute resolution department.
 He has a leading role in the handling of the major high-profile commercial and corporate litigation cases undertaken by the firm such as major shareholders disputes, multi-million commercial and corporate fraud, injunctions and insolvency proceedings.
 His experience in these areas is extensive and varied.
 He represents clients in all types of multi-jurisdictional cases, and his many years of courtroom experience render him one of the leading litigators in Cyprus.

 George has a central role in the firm’s arbitration and mediation practice.
 Being a Fellow of the Chartered Institute of Arbitrators FCiArb, he has acquired significant experience in this area, both as a legal advisor and counsel, as well as an arbitrator.
 Furthermore, he is a CEDR Accredited Mediator and, as such, has helped many clients of the firm resolve individual, corporate and other types of claims and disputes amicably.